 If you’re thinking about correcting your overbite, home teeth aligners are well worth considering.
 Historically, bite correction has required a hefty commitment of time and money.
-But home teeth alignment now allows customers to correct mild and moderate bite issues quickly and more affordably.
+But at-home aligner companies like Byte and SmileDirectClub now allow customers to correct mild and moderate bite issues quickly and affordably.

 That said, home aligners aren’t the right fit for every case of overbite.
-Read on for an overview of the overbite conditions home alignment programs can correct, the best home aligners for bite issues, and some alternative treatment options if home teeth alignment isn’t right for you.
+Read on for an overview of the overbite conditions home aligner services can correct, the best home aligners for bite issues, and some alternatives if home teeth alignment isn’t right for you.

 Table of Contents

 Overbite, also known as deep bite, is a type of dental misalignment where the lower teeth significantly overlap the upper ones.
 It’s commonly misunderstood, because most people have some degree of overbite, and most times, it doesn’t cause any issues.
 To be technically considered an overbite, however, the front teeth must cover over 50% of the bottom ones when biting down.

 An overbite doesn’t always come with symptoms, but it can cause: